Author – Robert Griffith

 Education plays an important role in dealing with climate change effectively.
 Promoting environmental awareness in school helps build eco-consciousness as a whole.
 Going green leads to a happy world, a healthy population, more employment opportunities, and a sustainable future.

 Even small efforts to save the world make a difference.
-After making the decision to go green, you can start in your school.
+After making the decision to go green, you can start with simple activities at your school.
+For example, it could be a poster painting competition or essay paper writing services for students.
 Whether your decision to go green starts at home or in school, you should know that doing some key things can make a significant difference.

 Make crafts out of rubbish

 Garbage is something we can’t seem to get rid of; it’s everywhere!
 Since we can’t eliminate garbage completely, the best thing to do is to find ways to minimize its impact on our lives.
 For instance, before throwing away plastic bottle caps or things like headphones, do a quick search on Google or Pinterest to find any creative ideas for repurposing such items.